 As I mentioned, the Sensei works for left- or right-handed users.
 This feature is also why the mouse lacks a distinct style or shape.
 The wrong contour here or curve there would push the mouse to a more left- or right-handed specificity.
 None of that here.
 The Fnatic-inspired Sensei, just like all the rest, offers full comfort and control for traditional righties as well as the more “sinister” lefties.
-I have a rather large hand and the Sensei accommodates it better than most.
-The arch in the top, rests comfortably at my pointer and middle finger knuckles.
-Those who palm their mice or use a more “claw” style, will find comfort in the SteelSeries Sensei.
-All 8-buttons are easily accessible with no struggle or hassle.
-Each offers perfect resistance so they are not pressed accidentally while holding the mouse.
-I disabled one of the right side buttons, so I didn’t have to worry about pressing inadvertently, as I tend to grip my mice tenaciously during intense gaming sessions.
+I have a rather large hand, and the Sensei accommodates it better than most.
+But, the Gigabyte Thor laser gaming mouse is a close second.

 Many gaming mice use elaborate weight systems so users may adjust the heft and solidity of their rodent du jour.
 That would just get in the way here.
-The Sensei is not watching it’s weight.
-Its comfortable in its skin and in your hand.
+The Sensei is not watching its weight.
+It’s comfortable in its skin and in your hand.
 The 0.22 lb stature is a stellar balance between lightweight maneuverability vs. sufficient mass and solidity.
 Movement is smooth and near-frictionless with adequate resistance.
 This is also helped by the “glides” or feet used underneath the mouse.
 SteelSeries has covered 16% of the mouse bottom with these friction-hatemongers.
 The result is incredible precision to enhance your gaming performance.

 But not all gamers are created equal.
 Thankfully, the Sensei comes packed with a 32-bit ARM processor, built into the mouse.
 This mini CPU kills the need for desktop software for adjusting mouse settings.
 They can now be done directly on the mouse.
 Just flip the mouse over to view the LCD settings screen.
 You can scroll through CPI settings by increments of “1”, then select and save.
 You can also save various profiles, which you can then switch through right on the mouse, using the LCD screen.
 Color code your profiles to immediately recognize which is loaded.
 The three different illuminated locations light up and can be set from 16.8 million colors.
-Yup you read that right.
+Yup, you read that right.
 This will ensure no one picks up your uniquely fluorescent hot-fuchsia Sensei at the next LAN party.

 But don’t sweat it.
-Fresh out the box, or after hours of tweaking and customizing… The Sensei cuts through games like a hot knife through a nerd’s Crispy Kreme.
+Fresh out of the box, or after hours of tweaking and customizing… The Sensei cuts through games like a hot knife through a nerd’s Crispy Kreme.
 Never before has a single accessory so significantly impacted my first-person gaming performance like the Master.
-The SteelSeries Sensei has helped my kill-count skyrocket in CoD: Black Ops, Modern Warfare 3, Battlefield 3 and Tribes: Ascend.
+The SteelSeries Sensei has helped my kill-count skyrocket in CoD: Black Ops, Modern Warfare 3, Battlefield 3, and Tribes: Ascend.

 Honestly, there are only two things amiss with the Sensei.
 It’s a bit too small for Ham-Hand Sanders, here.
 Yet that’s less important than the skimpy number of CPI presets.
 While you can set a total of five different profiles, you can only assign two CPI settings for each profile.
-That’s half the presets of offerings from Razer, CoolerMaster and a few others.
+That’s half the presets of offerings from Razer, CoolerMaster, and a few others.
 It’s notable, but negligible!

 Against the mighty and recently praised Corsair M60 Gaming Laser, the Master from SteelSeries stands above by a few “mouse hairs”, with mildly superior comfort and precision.
-It commands a heavier purse but here, monetary respect is given where it is rightly deserved and the SteelSeries ExactTech utility suite is more than deserving.
+It commands a heavier purse, but here, monetary respect is given where it is rightly deserved, and the SteelSeries ExactTech utility suite is more than deserving.